q3769/conseq4j/README.md

 public class MessageConsumer {

     /**
-     * Default executor concurrency is 16 or java.lang.Runtime.availableProcessors, which ever is larger.
+     * Default executor concurrency is either 16 or java.lang.Runtime.availableProcessors, which ever is larger.
      * <p></p>
      * Or to provide a custom concurrency of 10, for example:
      * <code>